Argiope radon: Pheromones

 Female spiders use sex pheromones to send out signals for mating.

 Courting

 Male courtship shuttering can influence female mate choice.
-Courtship behaviors that are less repetitious are courting behaviors that previously did not have much effect on the female’s mating preferences.
+Courtship behaviours that are less repetitious are courting behaviours that previously did not have much effect on the female's mating preferences.

 Copulation

 Having long copulations helps males to increase their effectiveness in genital plugging.
 Hence, female spiders reduce time spent copulating with lower quality males.
 Because of the presence of the female choice during copulation, the duration of copulation only plays a minor role in mating success for the male.

 Sexual cannibalism

 There is a very high risk of cannibalism during courtship, especially from female web-building spiders.
-The females are highly aggressive and exhibit sexual cannibalistic behaviors.
+The females are highly aggressive and exhibit sexual cannibalistic behaviours.
 Males, therefore, are at risk for injury when they choose to approach a female.
 This risk leads to a strong level of selection for high repeatability in male courtship signals.
-These signals of high repeatability help to relay an increased amount of information to females about the male’s identity and intent.
+These signals of high repeatability help to relay an increased amount of information to females about the male's identity and intent.
 Because females have poor vision, these repeatable vibratory signals are key to reducing the risk of male injury.